pydoit/doit/doc/uptodate.rst

 passing ``time`` parameter which can be one of: ``atime``, ``ctime``, ``mtime`` (or their aliases ``access``, ``status``, ``modify``).

-Note that ``ctime`` or ``status`` is platform dependent: time of most recent metadata change on Unix, or the time of creation on Windows.
+Note that ``ctime`` or ``status`` is platform dependent.
+On Unix it is the time of most recent metadata change, on Windows it is the time of creation.
 See `Python library documentation for os.stat`__ and Linux man page for stat(2) for details.